iamanacarolinarezende/Unity-DinoPet/README.md

 Contributing
 We welcome contributions from the community!
 Whether it's bug fixes, new features, or improvements, your help is appreciated.
 Please follow our contributing guidelines to get started.

+How I Made This Game: I used various assets, mods, and tutorials to create "Feed the Pet".
+Here are some of the resources utilized:

+Assets: Made by Inkscape and DragonBones
+Language: C-Sharp
+Programs: Inkscape, DragonBonesPro, unity and Visual Studio

 Contact
 For any inquiries or feedback, please reach out to message direct box.